lodemo/CATANA/README.md

 Depending on the use-case different requirements must be met.

-For using the CATANA framework only, without evaluation of the other face recognition methods like OpenFace, see requirements.txt aswell as the requirements of [FaceNet](https://github.com/davidsandberg/facenet).
+For using the CATANA framework only, without evaluation of the other face recognition methods like OpenFace, see requirements.txt as well as the requirements of [FaceNet](https://github.com/davidsandberg/facenet).

 For executing the face recognition evaluations, additionally requirements for the OpenFace (https://cmusatyalab.github.io/openface/) framework must be installed.